 Whittingham graduated from BYU in 1984 and added a master's degree from the school in 1987.
 Born Nov.
 21, 1959, he was raised in Provo, Utah.
 He is married to the former Jamie Daniels.
 They have four children: Tyler, Melissa, Alex and Kylie, and three grandchilden.
 Tyler and Alex both played for the Utes.

-Freddie Whittingham is in his third year coaching Utah's tight ends and seventh year on the staff.
-He also serves as Utah's recruiting coordinator.
-Before joining the coaching staff, Whittingham was Utah's director of player personnel from 2012-15.
-As the director of player personnel, Whittingham administrated recruiting operations, camps and clinics and served as Utah's NFL liaison.
+Now in his fourth season as Utah's tight ends coach and recruiting coordinator, Freddie Whittingham has helped develop Utah's roster for the past seven years.
+Before moving to the sidelines, Whittingham was Utah's director of player personnel from 2012-15, managing all aspects of recruiting administration and organization, directing camps and clinics and serving as the program's NFL liaison.
 He is the younger brother of Utah head coach Kyle Whittingham.